Ally & Intersectionalist & Traitor

 There is also an interconnected nature between and within social categorizations such as race, class, and gender as they apply to a given individual or group.
 This aids in understanding overlapping and interdependent systems of prejudice, discrimination and disadvantage.

-al Able-bodied Middle-aged White American Male.
+I'm an Upper-middle-class Professional Able-bodied Middle-aged White USAmerican Cisgender Male in a Heterosexual marriage.
 So on the one hand I get that I'm the freaking poster child for privilege.
-And yet I also know that I'm still so full of my own implicit biases I need help seeing where my blinders are.
+And I know I'm still full implicit biases, so I welcome help identifying where my blinders are.
 I'm responsible for my own growth, and I am realistic enough to know I can't do it on my own; I need help since I don't know what I don't know.
 Here's just one example:

 Feminist